natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20II%20(H)%20Sla.16.md

 * Front armour excels against most kinetic shells, though is lacking against APDS or HEAT shells that may be encountered
 * Enemy shells that penetrate the lower plate will likely have all of its damage absorbed by the transmission
 * Same small turret as the Tiger II H, but has 30 mm of track armour covering the entire exterior of the turret sides
-* Turret front is a small target, and the gun mantlet is large, offers ~340 mm of protection, and angled to an extent that can bounce most rounds
+* Turret front is a small target, and the gun mantlet is large, offering ~340 mm of protection, and angled to an extent that can bounce most rounds
 * Armed with 12-rounds, semi-automatic smoke grenade launcher
 * Thanks to its diesel engine, this tank has better acceleration and hill-climbing speed than the standard Tiger II (H)
 * Though a heavy tank, it is a very fast and highly manoeuvrable when running at full power